vypxl/tx8/spec/spec.md

 Note that the R register assignment is done **after** the operation itself, this means if one specified the `R` register as the destination of an operation, the normal value is discarded and the residual value is found in `R`.

+Note that the reason why there are `add` and `uadd` instructions is that the the signed `add` sign-extends smaller values, and the unsigned `uadd` zero-extends them.
+This means whenever you use smaller registers or constantst, you should use the correct instruction.
+The same goes for `sub` / `usub`.

 Example:

 ```asm